purplespacecat/trackster/SETUP_AI_SUMMARY.md

 # AI Summary Feature Setup Guide

 ## Overview
-The AI summary feature uses Google's Gemini API to generate intelligent summaries of your last 6 notes, providing insights into themes, mood, and patterns.
+The AI summary feature uses Google's Gemini 2.5 API to generate intelligent summaries of your last 6 notes, providing insights into themes, mood, and patterns.

+**Current Model**: `gemini-2.5-flash-lite` (latest free tier model)

 ## Setup Steps

 ### 1. Get a Gemini API Key

-1. Go to **Google AI Studio**: https://makersuite.google.com/app/apikey
+1. Go to **Google AI Studio**: https://aistudio.google.com/apikey
-2. Click **"Get API Key"** or **"Create API Key"**
+2. Click **"Create API Key"**
 3. If prompted, create a new project or select an existing one
 4. Click **"Create API key in new project"** (or select existing project)
 5. Copy the API key (it will look like: `AIzaSyA...`)

+**Important**:
-**Important**: Keep this key secret!
+- Keep this key secret!
 Don't share it or commit it to git.
+- If you get quota errors, delete and recreate your API key
+- Make sure you're using the new API key URL (aistudio.google.com, not makersuite)

 ### 2. Add API Key to Environment